simewu/directory-sanitizer/README.md

 - Extracts ZIP and TAR-based archives into a temporary directory, recusrively iterates through the contents, then re-archives the directory and replaces the original file.

 ## Usage
-For Windows users, double click on identity_eraser.bat, or type `python3 directory_identity_eraser.py` into Command Prompt.
+1. For Windows users, double click on identity_eraser.bat, or type `python3 directory_identity_eraser.py` into the terminal.
+1. Enter a set of first names separated by spaces, then last names separated by spaces.
+1. Select a directory.
+The program will clone and append "_SanitizedIdentity" to the end of the directory name, if it is not there already, then proceed to process each file.